alex0112/abacus/Milestone 3/Design document (TODO).md

 1. Store Write command in memory
 2. Load Write command to CPU accumulator
-3. Execute Write command to send data from I/O device
+3. Execute Write command to send data from I/O device and store result in accumulator

 **Use Case 3: Load**